 Meaning

-In the quote “When I’m on my own, I can be negative.
+“When I’m on my own, I can be negative.
 I need my friends and family around to help pick me up if I’ve had a bad qualifying session.
-I think insecurity plagues a lot of sportspeople.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+I think insecurity plagues a lot of sportspeople.” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.

 Theme